paritytech/substrate/docs/DOCUMENTATION_GUIDELINES.md

 This document is only focused on documenting parts of substrate that relates to its external API.
 The list of such crates can be found in [CODEOWNERS](./CODEOWNERS).
 Search for the crates that are auto-assigned to a team called `docs-audit`.

-These are crates that are often used by external developers and deserve a better documents.
-Consequently, most of this revolves around FRAME-development.
+These are crates that are often used by external developers and need more thorough documentation.
+These are the crates most concerned with FRAME development.

 - [Substrate Documentation Guidelines](#substrate-documentation-guidelines)
   - [General/Non-Pallet Crates](#generalnon-pallet-crates)